Meet the Therapist

 LMFT #161548

-Like many people, my path here wasn’t linear.
+Like many people, my path here wasn't linear.
 Through my own therapy, a daily meditation practice, and years of learning about mental health, I came to understand myself with more compassion.
-I often think that if my therapy journey had started earlier, I may not have had to suffer as long—and that belief deeply informs how I show up for the people I work with.
+I often think that if my therapy journey had started earlier, I may not have had to suffer as long.
+That belief deeply informs how I show up for the people I work with.

-Before becoming a therapist, I studied Fine Art at Metropolitan State University of Denver and worked as an artist.
-I grew up in Colorado, spending time hiking in the surrounding mountain ranges—experiences that shaped my appreciation for slowing down, noticing patterns, and allowing meaning to unfold over time.
+Before becoming a therapist, I studied Fine Art at Metropolitan State University of Denver and worked as a photographer.
+I grew up in Colorado, spending time hiking in the surrounding mountain ranges, experiences that shaped my appreciation for slowing down, noticing patterns, and allowing meaning to unfold over time.
 That creative and reflective orientation continues to influence my work today.

 Above all, I believe therapy works best when it feels human, collaborative, and safe enough to be honest.
-You don’t need to have the right words or a clear plan to begin—just a willingness to be curious about yourself and your experience.
+You don't need the right words or a clear plan to begin.
+You just need a willingness to be curious about yourself and your experience.